leonardr/olipy/README.md

 installing `corpora` some other way can give you

 ```
-from olipy.corpus import Corpus
+from olipy import corpora
-for city in Corpus.load("large_cities"):
+for city in corpora.geography.large_cities:
     print(city)
 # Akron
 # Albequerque